What is the Law Regarding Employment in Stockton?

 Anti-Discrimination laws in Stockton

-Stockton citizens must abide by laws which make discrimination illegal at all phases of employment, including hiring workers, wage disputes, and terminating procedures.
+Stockton citizens must abide by laws which make discrimination illegal at all phases of employment, including hiring employees, wage disputes, and terminating procedures.
 Residents of Stockton are regulated by laws which make it illegal to discriminate against members of certain categories.
 These categories include race, age, gender, national origin, disability, and religion.

-Discrimination claims can often be heard in front of an administrative agency such as the EEOC.
+Discrimination claims can generally be heard in front of an administrative agency such as the EEOC.
 Some attorneys specialize in the field of discrimination claims.